Theories of Consciousness (tcc)

 The constraint-based assessment: Illusionism does not identify a structural constraint on consciousness.
 It denies that the central constraint exists.
 Where every other theory examined in this essay takes the existence of phenomenal experience as a datum to be explained, illusionism treats it as a systematic error to be diagnosed.

 This places illusionism in a unique position relative to the IBC framework.
-Recall the four criteria for constraint-candidacy: robustness across methods, recurrence across contexts, resistance to eliminative explanation, and cost of exclusion.
-The existence of phenomenal experience — that there is something it is like to see red, feel pain, or hear a melody — passes all four tests.
-It is reported across every method of investigation, recurs in every cultural and historical context, has resisted every eliminative attempt (since the denial itself is an experience), and its exclusion renders any account of consciousness visibly inadequate.
+The existence of phenomenal experience — that there is something it is like to see red, feel pain, or hear a melody — passes the four constraint criteria robustly: it is reported across every method of investigation, recurs in every cultural and historical context, has resisted every eliminative attempt, and its exclusion renders any account of consciousness visibly inadequate.

 Attention Schema Theory (AST)